d1024choi/trajpred_mmirl/README.md

-# Official implementation codes for the paper "Future trajectory prediction via RNN and maximum margin inverse reinforcement learning, ICMLA, 2018".
+# The official implementation of "Future trajectory prediction via RNN and maximum margin inverse reinforcement learning" presented at ICMLA 2018.

 ## Setup